 - A broad spectrum combination antibiotic

 - Given by mouth or by intravenous (IV) injection

 REASONS FOR PRESCRIBING:

-- Used to treat many infections, including protozoal and skin infections
+- Used to treat susceptible bacterial infections

 Give the exact amount prescribed and only as often as directed.
-Missed doses reduce the effectiveness of therapy.

-Ideally, give the medication at the same time daily.
+Ideally, give this medication at the same time(s) daily.

-WHAT IF DOSE IS MISSED?
+WHAT IF A DOSE IS MISSED?

 If a dose is missed, give it as soon as you can.
 If it is time already for the next dose, skip the missed dose and go back to the normal schedule.
 Do not give two doses at the same time.

 STORAGE AND WARNINGS: